GENI-NSF/geni-tools/README-stitching.txt

 full RSpec stitching extension yourself.

 Additionally, these options are used for some topologies:
+ - `--defaultCapacity`: If not specified, set all stitched links to request the specified capacity (in Kbps).
+Default is '20000' meaning ~20Mbps.
  - `--fixedEndpoint`: Use this if you want a dynamic circuit that ends not at a node, but at a switch (E.G. because you have a static VLAN to a fixed non-AM controlled host from there.).
 This option adds a fake